markhuang0521/square/README.md

 ## Is there any other information you’d like us to know?
-in all honesty, I'm quite satisfied with this project given the time constraint so even if I didn’t make it to onsite this was still a great exercise for me Thanks!
+in all honesty, I'm quite satisfied with this project given the time constraint so even if I didn’t make it to onsite this was still a great exercise for me.
+Thanks!